The Rocks we Rely on: Leadership Lessons from Big Sur

 For the work I do, it’s building connection.
 This is my rock.
 Over the years, the way I’ve created shared connection and community has changed.
 I create new services.
 I take on new clients.
 Connection is always central to what I do.
 This rock helps keep me focused on what’s most important and shapes my decision-making.
 It’s a guiding principle for Intrinsic.

-What principles serve as the unchanging “rocks” in my leadership?
+What principles serve as the unchanging “rocks” in your leadership?

-In what ways have I adapted while staying true to my core principles?
+In what ways have you adapted while staying true to your core principles?

-Which aspects of my work are foundational, and which are open to transformation?
+Which aspects of your work are foundational, and which are open to transformation?

-When faced with change, what guides my decision-making to ensure progress aligns with my purpose?
+When faced with change, what guides your decision-making to ensure progress aligns with my purpose?

-How do I communicate my guiding principles to those I lead, and how often do I revisit them?
+How do you communicate you guiding principles to those you lead, and how often do you revisit them?

-What do I want my legacy as a leader to be, and how are my actions today shaping that future?
+What do you want your legacy as a leader to be, and how are your actions today shaping that future?